nishi2go/maximo-docker/README.md

    ```
    Note 1: This script works on Windows Subsystem on Linux.<br>
    Note 2: md5sum is required.
 For Mac, install it manually - https://raamdev.com/2008/howto-install-md5sum-sha1sum-on-mac-os-x/
-5. Run containers by using the Docker Compose file to create and deploy instances:
+5. Run containers by using the Docker Compose file to create and deploy new instances.
     ```bash
     docker-compose up -d
     ```
-    Note: It will take 3-4 hours (depend on your machine) to complete the installation.
+    Note: It will take 3-4 hours (depend on your machine spec) to complete the installation.
+    Note: To change the default passwords, edit XYZ_PASSWORD environment variables in docker-compose.yml file.
+Do not use a different value to the same environment variable across services.
 6. Make sure to be accessible to Maximo login page: http://hostname/maximo

 ## Building IBM Maximo Asset Management V7.6 image by manually